bbauska/W3Cx-5of5/README.md

 the example from the course, just copy and paste the code in the HTML part on JSBin, and you see the result instantly.
-This is very practical because then you can modify the content, you can change the different values, the different elements...
-You can type your own text or your own HTML elements and attributes, and so on.</p>
+This is very practical because then you can modify the content, you can change the different values, the different elements&#155; You can type your own text or your own HTML elements and attributes, and so on.</p>

 <p>You can also save your work